-- a) The heading "Cash and deposits at central banks", as of the acquisition date includes State aid granted to Banif amounting to Euros 2,255 million, including Euros 489 million injected by the Resolution Fund. - Under Article 3 of Law No. 159-E/2015, of December 30, which introduced an addendum to Law No. 82-B/2014, of December 31, under the resolution measure of Banif, the State fully subscribed and paid up a share capital increase in Banif, amounting to Euros 1,766 million.
-Although the Amending State Budget that permitted the financing of the resolution measure was only approved on December 30, 2015, the balance sheet presented above already reflects the State aid granted to Banif, to be received in accordance with the resolution measure. - b) The transferred assets include Treasury bonds of which the fair value on December 20, 2015 amounts to Euros 1,069,450 thousand.
-In the separate accounts, this heading also included bonds related to securitization operations, which in the consolidation process were deducted from the heading "Debt securities".
-Part of these bonds were recorded in the unaudited draft balance sheet presented by the Bank of Portugal on March 18, 2016 under the heading "Assets with repurchase agreement".
+Under Article 3 of Law No. 159-E/2015, of December 30, which introduced an addendum to Law No. 82-B/2014, of December 31, under the resolution measure of Banif, the State fully subscribed and paid up a share capital increase in Banif, amounting to Euros 1,766 million.
+Although the Amending State Budget that permitted the financing of the resolution measure was only approved on December 30, 2015, the balance sheet presented above already reflects the State aid granted to Banif, to be received in accordance with the resolution measure.

-(2) In addition to the 1,133 million Euros as defined in the Definitive Offer, it also comprises the derecognition of deferred tax assets in the amount of 273 million Euros.

-c) The loans and advances to customers acquired by BST and recognized at the fair value of Euros 5,975,124 thousand presented, as at the acquisition date, a gross amount of Euros 7,199,534 thousand, and as at that date the best estimate of impairment amounted to Euros 1,224,410 thousand.
+- b) The transferred assets include Treasury bonds the fair value of which on December 20, 2015 amounts to Euros 1,069,450 thousand.
+In the separate accounts, this heading also included bonds associated with securitization operations, which in the consolidation process were deducted from the heading "Debt securities".
+Part of these bonds were recorded in the unaudited draft balance sheet presented by the Bank of Portugal on March 18, 2016 under the heading "Assets with repurchase agreement". - c) The loans and advances to customers acquired by the Group and recognized at the fair value of Euros 5,975,124 thousand presented, as at the acquisition date, a gross amount of Euros 7,199,534 thousand, and as at that date the best estimate of the respective impairment amounted to Euros 1,224,410 thousand.